 Care is available 24 hours a day, seven days a week, 365 days a year.
 The frequency and level of care varies depending on the patient’s and family’s needs.
-Hospice visits are based on specific needs, the care plan and the condition of the patient.
+Hospice visits are based on a care plan and the condition of the patient.

 It is possible for people to go on and off hospice as needed.
 If your condition improves, your disease is in remission or you change your mind and want to receive curative treatment, you may be discharged from hospice and return to regular care.
 The decision is yours.

-Yes, Compassus provides continuous support to the family for at least a year after their loved one dies.
+Yes, Compassus provides optional grief support for at least a year after their loved one dies.
 Grief support can begin even before the death of a loved one.

 No, Compassus is not associated with a particular religion or church, and our chaplains are nondenominational.
 In offering spiritual support, we honor different faith backgrounds and provide spiritual care to patients of all religions and beliefs.